cyberkoi/Pre-RGSoC-Team-Melbourne-Discourse/Project-Plan.md

 **During RGSoC**

 * Schedule a Javascript workshop at Redbubble.
 Particulars of this workshop will relate to building the plugin.
-* Update our blog and social media with our progress for rgsoc.
+* Update our social media platforms and daily log with current progress.
+* Get in-touch with the community, attend rails meetups, spread the word!
 *
 * Redbubble = coaching company + our workspace at Melbourne CBD.